Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Introduction

-\paragraph{Distributed runtime verification and its challenges} Runtime verification is a dynamic, lightweight, yet rigorous, formal method that complements static verification techniques with a more practical approach.
-It \emph{only} seeks to verify that the current execution of a system is correct, and maybe prevent an incorrect action or enforce a correct behaviour otherwise.
+Runtime verification is a dynamic, lightweight, yet rigorous, formal method that complements static verification techniques with a more practical approach.
+It only seeks to verify that the current execution of a system is correct, and maybe prevent an incorrect action or enforce a correct behavior otherwise.
 The system under inspection can be of any type, from hardware to software, centralized or distributed.
 We refer the reader to~\cite{BF18, FHR13, HG05, LS09} for a detailed exposition of the field.